 - Heel cup does not stop slipping very well

-The bushido is one of the highest rated shoes you will find, for a good reason.
-The exceptional protection, coupled with the superior stability, make this one of the best shoes you will find for trail running.
+The Bushido is one of the highest rated shoes you will find, for a good reason.
+The exceptional protection, coupled with the superior stability, make this one of the best shoes you will see for trail running.